 One of the ambitions of OSRD is to help with timetabling on a European scale.

-And for their trouble contributing to OSRD, these companies:
+And by contributing to OSRD, these companies:

-- profit from all the common development efforts
+- Profit from all the common development efforts

-- can freely build on the common effort to achieve their own goals1
+- Can freely build on the common effort to achieve their own goals1

-- participate in the roadmap and technical direction of the project to the extent of their contribution
+- Participate in the roadmap and technical direction of the project to the extent of their contribution

-The Open Rail Foundation is a non-profit commited to organizing cooperative work around railway software tools.
+The OpenRail association is an upcoming non-profit committed to organizing cooperative work around railway software tools.

 2 - Use cases